The dynamic behavior of conjugate multipliers on some reflexive Banach spaces of analytic functions: Introduction

 The historical interest in hypercyclicity is related to the invariant subset problem.
 The invariant subset problem, which is open to this day, asks whether every continuous linear operator on any infinite dimensional separable Hilbert space possesses an invariant closed subset other than the trivial ones given by $\{0\}$ and the whole space.
 Counterexamples do exist for continuous linear operators on non-reflexive spaces like $l^{1}$.
 After a simple observation, a continuous linear operator $T$ on a Banach space $X$ has no nontrival invariant closed subsets if and only if every nonzero vector $x$ is hypercyclic (i.e. the orbit $\{T^{n}x:n\in\mathbb{N}\}$ under $T$ is dense in $X$).

 The best known examples of hypercyclic operators are due to Birkhoff \cite{Birkhoff}, MacLane \cite{MacLane} and Rolewicz \cite{Rolewicz}.
 Each of these papers had a profound influence on the literature on hypercyclicity.
 Birkhoff's result on the hypercyclicity of the translation operator $T_{a}(f)(z)=f(z+a),a\neq0,$ on the space $H(\mathbb{C})$ of entire functions has led to an extensive study of hypercyclic composition operators (see \cite[pages 110-118]{Grosse-Erdmann-Peris}), while MacLane's result on the hypercyclicity of the differentiation operator $Df=f^{\prime}$ on $H(\mathbb{C})$ initiated the study of hypercyclic differential operators (see \cite[pages 104-110]{Grosse-Erdmann-Peris}).
-Shift operators on Banach sequence spaces were first studied by Rolewicz \cite{Rolewicz} who showed that for any $\lambda>1$ the multiple $\lambda B$ of the unilateral unweighted backward shift $B$ on the Banach sequence spaces $l^{p}(1\leqslant p<+\infty)$ or $c_{0}$ is hypercyclic.
-Since then the hypercyclic, mixing, weakly mixing and chaotic properties of shift operators have been studied by several authors (see \cite{Beauzamy,Bernal-Gonzalez,Bes-Peris,Birkhoff,Chan,Costakis-Sambarino,Gethner-Shapiro, Godefroy-Shapiro,Grosse-Erdmann,Grosse-Erdmann-Peris,Gulisashvili-MacCluer,Kitai,MacLane,Martinez-Peris,Mathew,Rolewicz,Salas91,Salas95}).

 Recently Godefroy and Shapiro \cite{Godefroy-Shapiro} have studied the dynamic properties of conjugate multipliers on some Hilbert spaces of analytic functions.
 Godefroy and Shapiro \cite{Godefroy-Shapiro} characterized hypercyclic, mixing and chaotic conjugate multipliers on some Hilbert spaces of analytic functions.
 It is therefore very natural to try to characterize hypercyclic, mixing and chaotic conjugate multipliers on arbitrary reflexive Banach spaces of analytic functions.
 In this paper we will characterize the hypercyclic, mixing and chaotic conjugate multipliers on some reflexive spaces of analytic functions, generalizing \cite[Theorem 4.5, Theorem 4.9, Theorem 6.2]{Godefroy-Shapiro}.